giovannianguiano1/DH110-F22-Gio/assignment01/README.md

 | 2 | Minor usability problem: fixing this should be given low priority |
 | 3 | Major usability problem: important to fix, so should be given high priority |

-Ratings are displayed in parentheses after each usability issue.

 ## Website 1: [Our Malibu Beaches](https://apps.apple.com/us/app/our-malibu-beaches/id565636167)